Correlation holes and slow dynamics induced by fractional statistics in gapped quantum spin liquids

-Notice that, at this point, if one were to reverse the direction of the temperature variation, upon increasing $T$ the patches shrink and the spinon density $\rho_s$ again remains fixed at a value that is much higher than its equilibrium counterpart.
-This plateau persists until the temperature $T_{\text{th}}$ is reached, where $\rho_s \! \simeq \! e^{-\Delta_s / T_{\text{th}}}$, at which point the density resumes increasing along the adiabatic curve.
+Notice that, at this point, if one were to reverse the direction of the temperature variation, upon increasing $T$ the patches shrink and the spinon density $\rho_\text{s}$ again remains fixed at a value that is much higher than its equilibrium counterpart.
+This plateau persists until the temperature $T_{\text{th}}$ is reached, where $\rho_\text{s} \! \simeq \! e^{-\Delta_\text{s} / T_{\text{th}}}$, at which point the density resumes increasing along the adiabatic curve.
 One can therefore engineer corresponding hysteretic loops, illustrated schematically in Fig.~\ref{fig:out of eq rho_s}.

-We note that the plateaux in $\rho_s$ not only signal a thermodynamic quantity being invariant, but also indicate to a large extent that the positions of the spinons (vison-depleted patches) do not change (their drift motion being a slow process), leading to remarkable memory effects.
+We note that the plateaux in $\rho_\text{s}$ not only signal a thermodynamic quantity being invariant, but also indicate to a large extent that the positions of the spinons (vison-depleted patches) do not change (their drift motion being a slow process), leading to remarkable memory effects.
 Any experimental techniques that provide access to the spinon density or its spatial correlators will likely measure signatures of this hysteretic, nonequilibrium behaviour.
-For instance, the spinon density $\rho_s$ can be directly related to the magnetic susceptibility, $\chi \! \sim \! \rho_s$~\cite{Fu2015}.
-In thermal equilibrium, $\rho_s$ is exponentially suppressed due to the large spinon gap.
-However, if the system is cooled rapidly, the aforementioned nonthermal evolution of the spinon density $\rho_s$ manifests itself in an enhancement of $\chi$ with respect to the equilibrium value, which may be detected in experiments.
+For instance, the spinon density $\rho_\text{s}$ can be directly related to the magnetic susceptibility, $\chi \! \sim \! \rho_\text{s}$, which can be probed either by thermodynamic measurement or nuclear magnetic resonance through the Knight shift~\cite{slichter2013principles,carretta2011nmr}.
+In thermal equilibrium, $\rho_\text{s}$ is exponentially suppressed due to the large spinon gap.
+However, if the system is cooled rapidly, the aforementioned nonthermal evolution of the spinon density $\rho_\text{s}$ manifests itself in an enhancement of $\chi$ with respect to the equilibrium value, which may be detected in experiments.